UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 ```
 1. Query SDT/ETH Price from SushiSwap and Uniswap using 15-minute TWAP.
-2. Take the median of the price from 2 sources.
+2. Take the median of the price from the 2 sources.
 3. Query the ETH/USD Price as per UMIP-6.
 4. Multiply the SDT/ETH price by the ETH/USD price and round to 6 decimals to get the SDT/USD price.
 5. (for USD/SDT) Take the inverse of the result of step 4 (1/ SDT/USD), before rounding, to get the USD/SDT price.
 Then, round to 6 decimals.